-LTCC (Low Temperature Co-Fire Ceramics) is a multi-layer glass ceramic substrate which is co-fired with low resistance metal conductors at low firing temperature (less than 1000℃).
-It is sometimes referred to as "Glass Ceramics" because its composition consists of glass and aluminum.
+LTCC (Low Temperature Co-fired Ceramics) is a multi-layer glass ceramic substrate which is Co-fired with low resistance metal conductors at low firing temperature (less than 1000℃).
+It is sometimes referred to as "Glass Ceramics" because its composition consists of glass and alumina.

 (Zero Shrinkage LTCC)

 What makes Adamant's LTCC unique is its "Zero-shrinkage Sintering Process" which limits shrinkage to be in z-direction only.
 This process provides excellent dimensional accuracy and surface flatness.
 Adamant's LTCC also offers superb electrical characteristics thanks to its low dielectric ceramic materials and low resistance Ag conductors.

 Zero Shrinkage Ratio